December 21, 2024

 Fortunately the SEC has been actively bringing enforcement actions against influencers who engage in illegal activities related to crypto promotion.
 This includes charging influencers with fraud or misrepresentation, especially when they fail to disclose compensation received for promoting cryptocurrencies or ICOs.

 Influencers found violating SEC regulations will face substantial fines as they serve as a deterrent to influencers considering similar practices.
-The SEC also issued public statements and guidance to educate both influencers and the general public about the responsibilities associated with promoting financial products, including cryptocurrencies.
+The SEC also issued public statements and guidance to educate both influencers and the general public about the legal responsibilities associated with promoting financial products, including cryptocurrencies.
 Additionally the SEC provides specific guidelines on how influencers should disclose their relationships with the crypto projects they are promoting.
 These guidelines require clear and conspicuous disclosure of any material connections between the influencer and the endorsed product or service.

-Ongoing investigations and of social media platforms are conducted to identify and address potential fraudulent activities by influencers.
+Ongoing investigations and monitoring of social media platforms are conducted to identify and address potential fraudulent activities by influencers.